This post contains Affiliate Links. For more info, you can check out my Affiliate Disclosure page.

 3. REPIN YOUR PINS WHICH OTHERS ARE PINNING

 When you create a pin, you start pinning it to your boards & group boards.
-But what’s next?

 I know your first question will be where do I find them?

-There you can find those pins that are being repinned by others.
+There you can find your own pins that are being repinned by others.

 Click those pins and save it to your boards.
 That’s all you need to do.

 However, make sure to check the board in which they have been repinned.
-If the board is relevant, then only repin it into your board otherwise move on to the next one.
+If the board is relevant, then only re-pin it into your board otherwise move on to the next one.